Malmont hill of Draguignan

 Twice the week take place markets in Draguignan and you can also find many shops in the centre.
 Here you can stock up on hiking provisions.

 The whole region is a zone with a high risk of forest fires.
-In summer, but also in other seasons when it is very dry or strong winds, access to the forest areas can be regulated.
+In summer, but also in other seasons when it is very dry or by strong winds, access to the forest areas can be regulated.
 As a result, the roads may be closed to traffic and/or the trails prohibited to hikers.
 Current information: Map of access to the forests of the Var (also english).
 The map shows the colours green, yellow, orange and red which correspond to levels of danger.

 The sections

-1. From the bus station to the old town centre and up the Butte aux Herbes hill, then the real ascent to the Malmont from the east
+1. From the bus station to the old town centre and up the Butte aux Herbes hill, then the real ascent to the Malmont from the east.

 2. Descent between old dry stone terraces and individual houses to the city centre and back to the starting point.